mazzi/mazzi.github.com/archive.md

 title: Archive
 ---

-If you are tired of pagination, you can fide here all the posts on this blog.
+If you are tired of pagination, you can find here all the posts on this blog.

 <ul>
   {% for post in site.posts %}